 Structure, governance and management

 Co-op Loan Fund is a company limited by guarantee.
-It is overseen by a board of directors who represent each of the funders.
+It is overseen by a board of directors who represent the funding societies and other co-operative organisations.
 Board meetings are usually held four times a year.

-The day-to-day management of Co-op Loan Fund is conducted by Co-operative & Community Finance, an independent organisation that is authorised and regulated by the Financial Services Authority (FSA) in the conduct of investment business.
+The day-to-day management of Co-op Loan Fund is conducted by Co-operative & Community Finance, an independent organisation that is authorised and regulated by the Financial Conduct Authority (FCA) in the conduct of investment business.

 Co-operative & Community Finance has been providing loan finance for co-operatives, employee-owned businesses and social enterprises since 1973.

-We would welcome donations from any co-operative that want to support the work of the fund.
-Co-operatives that make donations of over £50,000 may appoint a representative to the board if they wish.
+We would welcome endowments from any co-operative that want to support the work of the fund.
+Co-operatives that make endowments of over £50,000 may appoint a representative to the board if they wish.
 Co-operatives making small donations will also benefit from publicity.

-If you wish to discuss making a donation please contact Ian Rothwell (email@example.com or 023 8023 1123).
+If you wish to discuss making an endowment please contact Ian Rothwell (firstname.lastname@example.org or 023 8023 1123).